awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-changesets-create.md

 # Creating a change set<a name="using-cfn-updating-stacks-changesets-create"></a>

 To create a change set for a running stack, submit the changes that you want to make by providing a modified template, new input parameter values, or both\.
-AWS CloudFormation generates a change set by comparing your stack with the changes you submitted\.
+CloudFormation generates a change set by comparing your stack with the changes you submitted\.

 You can either modify a template [before creating the change set](using-cfn-updating-stacks-get-template.md) or during change set creation\.